sermon: Maintaining Good Health (Part 7)

 Last week's sermon drew us more directly into what I feel are the major issues that one can draw from the lives of Jacob and Esau: Esau—the uncalled man of the world.
 Jacob—the elected of God.
 Jacob's election gave him a decided advantage towards fulfilling the purpose of God, but he was not better, inherently, than Esau.
 Yet his outlook of life, his perspective on things (or we might say today, his worldview) was decidedly different from Esau's.
 His approach to the business of life was not something that happened suddenly, but rather, as we can see from the story as it unfolds in the Bible, it developed as God led him through life.
 Because of this, Jacob was able to make better choices than Esau did.
 He always had a better alternative that Esau did not possess.

-Through these stories, we've been seeing that most of the choices in life are going to take place within common, ordinary, every day circumstances—like eating, drinking, working, relating within a family and in a community.
+Through these stories, we have been seeing that most of the choices in life are going to take place within common, ordinary, everyday circumstances—like eating, drinking, working, relating within a family and in a community.
 It is the apostle Paul who gives a clear listing of some of our advantages in Ephesians 1, by saying that God has given us all spiritual blessings—by choosing us (even as He did Jacob).
 We hold the same advantage over the unconverted world as Jacob had over Esau.

 So what God has 'given us over to' is allowing the carnal mind to spend itself on continuous sensation-seeking stimulation.
-(By "us" I don't mean the church specifically.
+By "us" I do not mean the church specifically.
 I mean Israel in general.
-But it is impacting upon us, because most of the church is in "Israel"—where these things are occurring.)
+But it is impacting upon us, because most of the church is in "Israel"—where these things are occurring.
 It is a circumstance in which the lust of the flesh, and the lust of the eyes, and the pride of life are virtually running wild.

 Romans 11:11-21 I say then, have they stumbled that they should fall?
-God forbid.
-But rather through their fall salvation is come unto the Gentiles, for to provoke them to jealousy.
-Now if the fall of them be the riches of the world, and the diminishing of them the riches of the Gentiles; how much more their fullness?
-For I speak to you Gentiles, inasmuch as I am the apostle of the Gentiles, I magnify mine office: If by any means I may provoke to emulation them which are my flesh, and might save some of them.
-For if the casting away of them be the reconciling of the world, what shall the receiving of them be, but life from the dead?
-For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.
-And if some of the branches be broken off, and you being a wild olive tree, were grafted in among them, and with them partake of the root and fatness of the olive tree; boast not against the branches.
-But if you boast, you bear not the root, but the root you.
-You will say then, The branches were broken off, that I might be grafted in.
-Well; because of unbelief they were broken off, and you stand by faith.
-Be not high-minded, but fear: For if God spared not the natural branches, take heed lest He also spare not you.
+Certainly not!
+But through their fall, to provoke them to jealousy, salvation has come to the Gentiles.
+Now if their fall is riches for the world, and their failure riches for the Gentiles, how much more their fullness!
+For I speak to you Gentiles; inasmuch as I am an apostle to the Gentiles, I magnify my ministry, if by any means I may provoke to jealousy those who are my flesh and save some of them.
+For if their being cast away is the reconciling of the world, what will their acceptance be but life from the dead?
+For if the firstfruit is also holy, the lump is also holy; and if the root is holy, so are the branches.
+And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree, do not boast against the branches.
+But if you do boast, remember that you do not support the root, but the root supports you.
+You will say then, "Branches were broken off that I might be grafted in."
+Well said.
+Because of unbelief they were broken off, and you stand by faith.
+Do not be haughty, but fear.
+For if God did not spare the natural branches, He may not spare you either.

 Please understand that, when Paul wrote this, it was more directly pertinent to their situation.
 Gentiles were being called into the church, and sharing in the same salvation as the Israelitish people.
 That was an entirely new circumstance.
 Paul was reminding the Gentiles that their salvation hinged upon Israel's covenant relationship with God.
 This was because God's promises were made to Abraham, Isaac, and Jacob.
 It is from these men that the Israelites descended, and thus the promises come first to the Israelites.